-A smart thermostat such as a Google Nest is a great investment because the thermostat will learn as you use it, meaning it will adjust itself to temperatures it thinks you want based on your habits.
-It also features an home/away assistant to avoid heating an empty house.
-The best part of the thermostat, is that it can be operated using your phone.
+A smart thermostat such as a Google Nest is a great investment because the thermostat will learn as you use it, meaning it will adjust itself to temperatures it thinks you want to be based on your habits.
+It also features a home/away assistant to avoid heating an empty house.
+The best part of the thermostat is that it can be operated using your phone.
 Having more energy-efficient home appliances also helps to cut costs since we tend to use those appliances more during the holidays.
-Also be sure to repair any drafty areas in your home to ensure all the heat stays indoors.
+Also, be sure to repair any drafty areas in your home to ensure all the heat stays indoors.

 Bring Your Lunch

 Don’t buy your lunch when you’re at work.
 Save your money and bring your lunch from home Amazon has great meal prep container options to help you organize lunches and dinners for the work week.
 If you don’t have any ideas on what to cook, Pinterest is a great resource in finding meal prep recipes.
 And while you’re at it, make coffee at home and take it to work in an insulated thermos to save money.
 We know the temptation to stop for holiday-themed drinks can be a lot, but resisting will add a few more bucks in the bank in the long-run!

 It’s a good idea to sit down once every few months and look at what your monthly bills are.
 Things like your electricity bill, home and auto insurance– your absolute must-haves.
 You could be missing out on massive savings you didn’t even know about.
 TGS Insurance Agency, boasts average customer savings of $825 a year on home insurance, and $1,237 a year on auto insurance.